ben-kemister/development-cheat-sheets/content/tools/pi-hole.md

 ## Admin API

+> Note: The API (and security) have been changed in v6 for more information see: [Authentication | Pi-hole documentation](https://docs.pi-hole.net/api/auth/)

 There is an [admin api](https://discourse.pi-hole.net/t/pi-hole-api/1863) that can be used by script or their-party app to control Pi-hole.

 The admin api is available at: http://pi.hole/admin/api.php?<ADMIN_FUNTION>&auth=<TOKEN>